sumandas27/scratchOS-Blog/src/ch01-01-a-freestanding-x86-rust-binary.md

 target = "relative-path/from-stage-1-dir/to-your/x86-16-bit.json"
 ```

-We will need multiple target specifications as we write the bootloader/operating system, so my recommendation is to have a `target_specs` directory just underneath the root `bare_os` directory to store all the target specifications.
+We will need multiple target specifications as we write the bootloader/operating system, so my recommendation is to have a `target_specs` directory just underneath the root `scratch_os` directory to store all the target specifications.

 Now when I run the project, the `eh_personality` error disappears, but there's a few more issues that come up: